 Total Return Quarter

-Highest 4.66% June 30, 2020
+Highest 6.87% December 31, 2023

 Lowest -6.26% March 31, 2022

-1 Year 5 Years 10 Years Vanguard Intermediate-Term Bond Index Fund Admiral Shares Return Before Taxes -13.27% 0.45% 1.34% Return After Taxes on Distributions -14.07 -0.63 0.13 Return After Taxes on Distributions and Sale of Fund Shares -7.84 -0.03 0.55 Bloomberg U.S. 5-10 Year Gov/Credit Float Adjusted Index (reflects no deduction for fees, expenses, or taxes) -13.13% 0.54% 1.41% Bloomberg U.S. Aggregate Float Adjusted Index (reflects no deduction for fees, expenses, or taxes) -13.07 0.06 1.08 calculations.
-Please note that after-tax returns are shown only for the Admiral Shares and may differ for each share class.
-After-tax returns are not relevant for a shareholder who holds fund shares in a tax-deferred account, such as an individual retirement account or a 401(k) plan.
-Also, figures captioned Return After Taxes on Distributions and Sale of Fund Shares may be higher than other figures for the same period if a capital loss occurs upon redemption and results in an assumed tax deduction for the shareholder.
+1 Year 5 Years 10 Years Vanguard Intermediate-Term Bond Index Fund Admiral Shares Return Before Taxes 6.07% 1.68% 2.29% Return After Taxes on Distributions 4.72 0.56 1.11 Return After Taxes on Distributions and Sale of Fund Shares 3.56 0.87 1.29 Bloomberg U.S. 5-10 Year Gov/Credit Float Adjusted Index (reflects no deduction for fees, expenses, or taxes) 5.99% 1.73% 2.36% Bloomberg U.S. Aggregate Float Adjusted Index (reflects no deduction for fees, expenses, or taxes) 5.60 1.17 1.83

 Actual after-tax returns depend on your tax situation and may differ from those shown in the preceding table.
 When after-tax returns are calculated, it is assumed that the shareholder was in the highest individual federal marginal income tax bracket at the time of each distribution of income or capital gains or upon redemption.
-State and local income taxes are not reflected in the
+State and local income taxes are not reflected in the calculations.
+Please note that after-tax returns are shown only for the Admiral